 New Mexico has its own unique culture and food.
 Mrs. Crazy Kicks fell in love with New Mexican cuisine during a college summer spent in Los Alamos.
 The food at its basics is Mexican, but what makes it New Mexican is the red and green chili sauce.

 A burrito here is simply a tortilla filled with meat and smothered with your choice of red or green chili.
 Prices are reasonable – a plate of enchiladas or a burrito with rice and beans cost ~$8.
 We didn’t eat out much on our trip, but we did have to stop a couple of times for red chili enchiladas in Taos and Santa Fe.

 Explore art at the House of Eternal Return by Meow Wolf

-Our host, who is an artist working on an area TV production set, told us about an interesting exhibit in Santa Fe which he said was one of the best he had seen.
-The House of Eternal Return by Meow Wolf is a massive installation made of works from dozens of local artists.
-It is essentially an entire Victorian house built inside a warehouse with different portals into warped dimensions – a huge funhouse.
+Our host, who was an artist working on a local TV production set, told us about an interesting exhibit in Santa Fe.
+He said it was the best he’d seen.
+The House of Eternal Return is a massive art installation made up of works by dozens of local artists.
+It’s essentially an entire Victorian house built inside a warehouse with different portals into warped dimensions.

 This was our most expensive activity for the entire trip, costing us $15 each.
 The experience was worth every penny.
 The installation is very impressive and the art is spectacular.
 It was a lot of fun and I walked away with some new ideas for cool projects.